PANEL: Just 3 of 14 agree.

-DOMENECH: No. "I think it will be Nigeria."
+DOMENECH: Disagrees.
+"I think it will be a Brazilian."